GregTech6-Unofficial/GregTech6-Unofficial/README.md

 * Diversified gameplay, such as nuclear power reactors that can be cooled with distilled water.

+## Upgrading from GT6 to GT6U

+You can easily update your GT6 official world to GT6U by replacing the original GT6 jar file, but do NOTE that:

+* Distillation Tower and Cryo Distillation Tower won't work with original design in GT6 official branch, but you can easily fix it by looking at the tooltips of the mainblocks.

+* Fusion reactor now accepts LU as start energy while requires EU as maintain energy.

+* Some recipes are changed so check NEI if you find out some of your machines not working.

+If other bugs emerge when updating the world, submit a GitHub issue.
+(Just click the Issues button above)

 ## License

 This Mod is licensed under the [GNU Lesser General Public License](LICENSE).